Secession in the United States: The Union as a sovereign state

-Texas secession from Mexico
+Texas's secession from Mexico

 The Republic of Texas successfully seceded from Mexico in 1836 (this, however took the form of outright rebellion against Mexico, and claimed no warrant under the Mexican Constitution to do so).
 Mexico refused to recognize its revolted province as an independent country, and the Texas Republic did not have significant international recognition.
 In 1845, Congress admitted Texas as a state.
 The documents governing Texas's accession to the United States of America do not mention any right of secession—although they did raise the possibility of dividing Texas into multiple states inside the Union.
-Mexico warned that annexation meant war and the Mexican–American War followed in 1846.
+Mexico warned that annexation meant war, and the Mexican–American War followed in 1846.

 Partition of a state

 Article IV, Section.
 3, Clause 1 of the United States Constitutions provides:

 New States may be admitted by the Congress into this Union; but no new States shall be formed or erected within the Jurisdiction of any other State; nor any State be formed by the Junction of two or more States, or parts of States, without the Consent of the Legislatures of the States concerned as well as of the Congress.

 The separation referred to is not secession but partition.
 Some of the movements to partition states have identified themselves as "secessionist" movements.

 Of the new states admitted to the Union by Congress, three were set off from already existing states, while one was established upon land claimed by an existing state after existing for several years as a de facto independent republic.
 They are: